parrt/msds692/notes/openapi.md

 print(json.dumps(data))
 ```

 A **technical detail** related to valid strings you can include as part of a URL.
 Spaces are not allowed so `John Chan` has to be encoded or "quoted".
 Fortunately, `requests` does this automatically for us.
-If you ever need to quote URLs, use `urllib`:
+If you ever need to quote URLs, you can do this:

 ```python
 from requests.utils import quote